Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week10.md

 - Develop a process for continuously verifying if there is a change that may break the CICD pipeline
 - [Ashish Security Podcast](https://cloudsecuritypodcast.tv/listen-to-the-episodes/)

-## What is AWS CloudFormation?
+## AWS CloudFormation?

-CFN is a powerful IaC provided by AWS.
-It allows you to define and provision your cloud infrastructure using declarative templates either in JSON or **YAML** format as is the case for our scenario.
+AWS CFN is an IaC tool provided by AWS.
+It allows you to define and provision your cloud infrastructure using declarative templates either in JSON or **YAML** format, as in our scenario.
 These templates describe the desired state, including resources, configurations, and dependencies in a very readable code.

 ![AWS CFN Banner](assets/week10/image.png)